Teascade/local-masto-redirect/README.md

 Configure your instance's base hostname from the ugly options menu available in the Extensions-menu (accessed via Ctrl+Shift+A).

+*This AddOn is known to work at least on Mastodon version 4.0.2 and Pleroma version 2.4.3*

 ## Not battle tested
 There will be a lot of bugs in how the extension works, it has not been battle tested yet.